 26Kingsmere River Boat Launch

-*All distances are estimates
+*All distances are approximate

-Day 1: Boat Launch to Bagwa Lake Campground (13 km)
+Day 1 — Boat Launch to Bagwa Lake Campground (13 KM)

 Kingsmere Lake on the Bagwa Canoe Route